Modern templating engine

 Parse JSON action

-• Schema - click Generate from sample and paste JSON you’ve copied earlier into the dialog.
+• Schema: Click Use sample payload to generate schema and paste that JSON you’ve copied earlier into the dialog.

 Start document generation process

-This is the action from the Plumsail Documents connector for Power Automate - it will start the process we’ve configured.
+This action from the Plumsail Documents connector will start the process we’ve configured.

 Create Documents connection